-This is the official website for the Cumbrian Coast Line Community Rail Partnership and the partnership is supported by two rail user groups, the Furness Line Rail Action Group (FLAG) and the Copeland Rail User Group (CRUG) , contacts are: email@example.com and firstname.lastname@example.org .
+This is the official website for the Cumbrian Coast Line Community Rail Partnership and the partnership is supported by two rail user groups, the Furness Line Rail Action Group (FLAG) for the south part of the route and the Copeland Rail User Group (CRUG - see crug.org.uk) for the rest.
+The e-mail contacts are:

-The Annual Report for 2012 is attached to the Partnership Details page of this website.
+The CRP's Annual Reports are attached to the Partnership Details page of this website.

 For a look back into the history of the line, you can contact the Cumbrian Railways Association at www.cumbrianrailwaysassociation.org.uk.